 The hardest part of commercial lending prospecting isn't finding business owners — it's getting them to respond.
 Business owners get pitched constantly.
 Most outreach emails are immediately identifiable as generic, and they're deleted before the first sentence is finished.

-Here's what actually works, based on patterns from outreach sent through JYNI across multiple industries.
+Here's what tends to work, based on outreach patterns brokers run through JYNI across multiple industries.

 The 3 Rules of Broker Outreach That Gets Responses